mainaksingha01/FL2oRA/README.md

 ```

 ### Training and Evaluation
-Please run the following commands to `train` and `evaluate' the model:
+Please run the following commands to `train` and `evaluate` the model:

 #### To run the in-distribution setting on CIFAR10 and CIFAR100 datasets
 ```bash